 Pasta tossed in olive oil or with fresh tomatoes

 Ice cream, sherbet, frozen yogurt, and angel food cake are all lower-sodium dessert choices.

 Now that you have read this information, you can make low-sodium food choices when you eat out.
 Talk with your doctor about the changes to your diet.
 He or she may have more suggestions and tips on how to avoid sodium when you eat out.
-You may also want to meet with a registered dietitian for more ideas about a healthful diet for you.
+You may also want to meet with a registered dietitian for more ideas about a healthy diet for you.